What is Cristiano Ronaldo's net worth and how much does the Juventus star earn?

 |Portugal

-Most sources estimate the Ronaldo's net worth to be around £361m ($466m) , but no one can really claim to have a bulletproof idea of what Ronaldo is worth except his management company.
+Ronaldo is reported to have a net worth of around $500 million (£363m), but no one can really claim to have a bulletproof idea of what Ronaldo is worth except his management company.

-According to Forbes , Ronaldo is second on the list of highest paid footballers in the world in 2019, with earnings of $109m (£84m).
-He was behind just Lionel Messi in the latest rankings, who came first, but remains ahead of Neymar.
+The estimated net worth of Ronaldo is slightly higher than that of his long-time rival Lionel Messi, though the Argentine has won more lucrative contracts in recent years.

-The Portuguese ranked sixth in the top 100 celebrities in 2019 - behind Messi (in fourth), Kanye West, Ed Sheeran, Kylie Jenner and Taylor Swift (who took the top spot).
+Ronaldo was ranked third on Forbes' 2021 list of the highest paid athletes in the world, with earnings of $120 million (£87m) - $50 million (£36m) of that was accrued through off-field ventures.

 What is Cristiano Ronaldo's salary?